Nealkitt/Stellas-Website/docs/index.md

 # Hypixel Skyblock Mods Features

-This Wiki is a WIP, this is going to start with SkyHanni, and possibly add other mods and their features
+This Wiki is a WIP, this is going to start with SkyHanni, and possibly add other Mods, their features, and downloads for those mods,

 ## Skyblock Mods

+ [SkyHanni](https://github.com/hannibal002/SkyHanni/releases) - (1.8.9) - Huge skyblock mod mostly used for the garden features, and custom scoreboard, depends on [NotEnoughUpdates](https://github.com/NotEnoughUpdates/NotEnoughUpdates/releases)

  [NotEnoughUpdates](https://github.com/NotEnoughUpdates/NotEnoughUpdates/releases) - Skyblock Mod that adds unique features such as Inventory Buttons, Storage Overlay, and various Skill progress displays

- [SkyHanni](https://github.com/hannibal002/SkyHanni/releases) - Start the live-reloading docs server.

  [Skytils](https://github.com/Skytils/SkytilsMod/releases) - Dungeon mods with various solvers, Crystal Hollow Map, and Dungeon Score Calculation